hamiltonbrba/python-challenge/README.md

 **Output**
 - The results are displayed in the terminal if the user chooses to see them.
 - The results are saved in a text file named 'election_results.txt' in the 'analysis' folder if the user opts to display the results.

+## EDITS

+**Code Efficiency Improvements**
+Overview:
+Enhanced the financial analysis code for better readability and performance.

+Key Changes:

+String Consolidation:

+Combined all print and file write operations into a single formatted string variable, analysis.
+Reduced I/O Operations:

+Minimized the number of print and file.write calls, improving performance.
+Improved Readability:

+Centralized formatting logic, making the code easier to understand and maintain.